-- Organize your notes, texts, and assignments according to what will be on the test and what kind of test you will be taking. - Estimate the hours you'll need to review materials.
+- Organize your notes, texts, and assignments according to what will be on the test and what kind of test you will be taking. - ♦ Estimate the hours you'll need to review materials.
 A good rule of thumb for successful class preparation is that you spend at least three hours out of class for every hour in class.
 This is not "cram time."
-It should be spread throughout the course on a daily basis and should also include a couple of hours of weekly review and at least one large chunk of review time a couple of days before the exams. - Draw up a schedule that blocks out units of time and material. - ◆ Test yourself on the material. - Finish your studying at least 24 hours before the exam.
-For some people it is actually better to finish exam preparation as much as 48 hours before the exam.
-This gives you time to process and digest the material (see psychologists & metaphorical furniture above).
-Those psychologists tell us that college students who have the most success on examinations often do not study at all the night before the exam, and go out and have a relaxing dinner, and an early bedtime because they are already prepared and confident in their preparation at least 24 hours before the exam. - Pay particular attention to any study guides that the instructor makes available before the exam! - Generate a list of possible questions you would ask if you were making the exam, then see if you can answer the questions. - Pay particular attention to clues that indicate an instructor might test for a particular idea, such as when an instructor:
+It should be spread throughout the course on a daily basis and should also include at least one chunk of review time a couple of days before the exams. - Draw up a schedule that blocks out units of time and material. - Test yourself on the material. - ◆ Finish your studying a day or two before the exam.
+This gives the student time to process and digest the material (see psychologists & metaphorical furniture above).
+Although this idea violates all of the tenets of undergraduate thought, I always tried be prepared enough so that the night before an exam I had a nice dinner with friends, a glass of wine and an early turn in.1 Now, this assumes that I was actually prepared for the exam well in advance!
+I found that if I was already well prepared a restful and enjoyable evening was more rewarding than an uneasy cram session. - ♦ Pay particular attention to any study guides that the instructor makes available before the exam!
+Most professors do these days.
+Not all study guides are advertised as such.
+Some professors might actually put their lecture notes on line. - Generate a list of possible questions you would ask if you were making the exam, then see if you can answer the questions. - Pay particular attention to clues that indicate an instructor might test for a particular idea, as when an instructor:

-says something more than once,writes material on the board,or states that, "This will be on the test."
+says something more than once, writes material on the board, or says, "This will be on the test."